Codennnn/Green-Wall/README.md

 This project uses the GitHub GraphQL API to fetch data and uses Next.js API Routes to send requests.
 You can read [this file](./src/pages/api/contribution/%5Busername%5D.ts) to learn how we handle your data.

 ## Usage

-you can embed a live preview of your contributions into your github README or website by using the below examples
+You can embed a live preview of your contributions into your github README or website by using the below examples.

 **HTML**
 ```html